Frank Sinatra: Hoboken Four and Harry James

 Sinatra began singing professionally as a teenager.
 He never learned to read music but learned by ear.
-Sinatra got his first break in 1935 when his mother persuaded a local singing group called the 3 Flashes to let him join.
-Baritone Fred Tamburro stated, "Frank hung around us like we were gods or something", admitting that they only took him on board because he owned a car (Note: Nancy Sinatra notes that he owned a Chrysler and people would show amazement that such a young kid could afford it.) and could chauffeur the group.
-Sinatra soon learned they were auditioning for the Major Bowes Amateur Hour show and "begged" the group to let him join.
+Sinatra got his first break in 1935 when his mother persuaded a local singing group called the 3 Flashes, who were auditioning for the Major Bowes Amateur Hour show, to let him join.
+Baritone Fred Tamburro stated, "Frank hung around us like we were gods or something", admitting that they took him on board only because he owned a car (Note: Nancy Sinatra notes that he owned a Chrysler and people would show amazement that such a young kid could afford it.) and could chauffeur the group.

-With Sinatra, the group became known as the "Hoboken Four" and passed an audition from Edward Bowes to appear on the show.
+The group became the "Hoboken Four" and passed an audition from Major Bowes to appear on the show.
 They each earned $12.50, and attracted 40,000 votes to win first prize—a six-month contract to perform on stage and radio across the U.S. Sinatra quickly became the group's lead singer, and, much to the jealousy of his fellow group members, garnered most of the attention from the girls.
 (Note: The jealousy exhibited by the group members often led to brawls in which they would beat up the small, skinny young Sinatra.)
-Due to the success of the group, Bowes kept asking for them to return, disguised under different names, varying from "The Secaucus Cockamamies" to "The Bayonne Bacalas," although this may be apocryphal, sourced from Sinatra's humorous stage patter during his legendary appearance with the Count Basie orchestra at the Sands (1966).
+Due to the success of the group, Bowes kept asking for them to return, disguised under different names, varying from "The Secaucus Cockamamies" to "The Bayonne Bacalas," although this may be apocryphal, sourced from Sinatra's humorous stage patter during his appearance with the Count Basie orchestra at the Sands (1966).